Kamalani Dung: Personal life and early education

 Dung started playing competitive softball in Hawaii around the age of 10.
 She is a self-taught pitcher who learned to throw pitches unconventionally from YouTube.
 Called the 'YouTube' pitcher after coaches learning that she had no prior professional pitching lessons.

 High school

 Dung was a four-year varsity starter and captain at Kamehameha Kapalama High School.
 A four-year varsity athlete at Kamehameha-Kapalama High School in Honolulu, Hawai’i.
 Dung logged an ERA of 0.82 with 86 strikeouts, seven shutouts and an 11–1 record during her senior campaign.
 Dung led the team as ace pitcher and captain and acquired three Division I conference championships.
 Dung led the state in strikeouts and ERA, and paced the league in batting average and doubles.
 Additionally, she competed for the travel ball teams Mizuno/OC Batbusters and Mililani Prep- Hawai’i.

-Dung signed to the Fresno State.
+Dung signed to the Fresno State university.